Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Analysis

 \TtoT{} acts greedily: as soon as one alternative crosses the threshold, the replacement is committed, and the commitment enters the context of every other position in the block.
-If the committed token was the wrong argmax under a multimodal posterior, the error becomes difficult to reverse. \TtoM{} defers the same decision.
-A suspect position held at \mask{} stays open until more of its neighbourhood has converged; when several positions are remasked at the same step, the subsequent \MtoT{} step re-predicts them jointly under a purified context:

-The individual predictions remain conditionally independent, but their common conditioning context no longer contains mutually reinforcing errors, so the joint argmax is typically more globally consistent.
+If the committed token was a wrong argmax, the error becomes difficult to reverse. \TtoM{} defers the same decision by at least one denoising step: a suspect position held at \mask{} stays open until more of the surrounding sequence has been filled in, and every additional step the position is held only enlarges the conditioning context available for its eventual re-prediction.
+When several positions are remasked at the same step, the subsequent \MtoT{} step re-predicts each of them independently, but under a shared context $\mathbf{z}_{\text{correct}}$ that no longer contains the previous mutually reinforcing errors.
+The resulting fill is therefore typically more globally consistent than the one greedy \TtoT{} would have committed.
 The mechanism has the same flavour as simulated annealing: temporarily raising local uncertainty to escape a configuration that greedy local updates would lock in.
-Figures~\ref{fig:overview}(b,c) give two DROP instances.
+Fig.~\ref{fig:overview}(b,c) shows two DROP instances of this mechanism, and Fig.~\ref{fig:trajectory} expands the Fig.~\ref{fig:overview}(b) example into its full step-by-step denoising trajectory: \TtoT{} commits ``8''$\to$``6'' at $t{=}1$ under incomplete context, while \TtoM{} remasks the position at $t{=}1$ and recovers ``8'' ($p{=}0.94$) at $t{=}2$ once the surrounding tokens have converged.